The Best Induction Hobs With Integrated Extractor

-The Siemens ED711FQ15E is one of the best induction hobs with integrated extractor on the market.
+The Siemens ED711FQ15E is another solid venting hob choice.
 With 4 cooking zones that each have a 17-stage power setting, on top of lots of other features, it’s a great option at a good price.

 - Dual Lightslider.
 This feature lets you quickly and simply pick your cooking zone and temperature.